SomeDebris/drrt-scripts/README.md

 The `Reassembly_${SUBMISSION_NAME}_[by_${AUTHOR_NAME}]_DRRT_#_${REV}.lua.gz` file shows the location of all submission files.
 They are named according to this format. `${SUBMISSION_NAME}` is the submission name given to me by the participant. `${AUTHOR_NAME}` is the author name given to me by the participant.
 The `${REV}` value is the version of the submission, explained under the description of the `Old-Ships/` directory.

 The `Matchmaker/` directory is where the MatchMaker program is stored.
 The MatchMaker's functionality is explained [here.](https://idleloop.com/matchmaker/) The version of the MatchMaker program doesn't seem to matter.
 I am currently using Version 1.4 for Windows.
 DRRT 6, the most recent DRRT as of writing this, used this version.
+As of 2022-05-15, the DRRTscheduler script attempts to download MatchMaker v1.4.

 ### DRRTscheduler